trimstray/nginx-admins-handbook/README.md

 - high performance caching server
 - full-fledged web platform

-Generally, it provides the core of complete web stacks and is designed to help build scalable web applications.
+So, to be brief, it provides the core of complete web stacks and is designed to help build scalable web applications.
 When it comes to performance, NGINX can easily handle a huge amount of traffic.
 The other main advantage of the NGINX is that allows you to do the same thing in different ways.

-Unlike traditional servers, NGINX doesn't rely on threads to handle requests and it was written with a different architecture in mind - one which is much more suitable for nonlinear scalability in both the number of simultaneous connections and requests per second.
+Unlike traditional HTTP servers, NGINX doesn't rely on threads to handle requests and it was written with a different architecture in mind - one which is much more suitable for nonlinear scalability in both the number of simultaneous connections and requests per second.

 NGINX is also known as a _Apache Killer_ (mainly because of its lightness and much less RAM consumption).
 It is event-based, so it does not follow Apache's style of spawning new processes or threads for each web page request.
 Generally, it was created to solve the [C10K problem](http://www.kegel.com/c10k.html).